Zero Emission Transit Fund

 grant_single_labels|criteria

-- Provide preliminary cost estimates for ZEB deployment
+- Financial Planning: Estimates lifecycle cost savings and provides preliminary cost estimates for ZEB deployment projects.

 grant_single_labels|register

-- Step 1: Stage I: Expression of Interest (EOI)
+- Step 2: Submit Expression of Interest (Stage I)

-- Submit an EOI to Housing, Infrastructure and Communities Canada and the CIB.
+- Engage with Housing, Infrastructure and Communities Canada and the CIB as guided for financing possibilities and project viability.

-- Possibly enter into a contribution agreement with Housing, Infrastructure and Communities Canada if the project is approved.
+- Sign a contribution agreement with Housing, Infrastructure and Communities Canada if approved.

 grant_single_labels|otherInfo